 Moving from milk feeds to solid food is an exciting journey for most parents and can help lay the foundations for a child’s future health.
-There are different ways to wean, at present the general consensus is to spoon feed babies with purees, however, it would appear that more and more mothers are choosing to wait for cues from baby before starting to wean with baby led weaning (BLW) becoming more popular than ever.
-The benefits for this style of feeding speak for themselves which include promoting good eating habits along with developing the skill of dexterity.
-As a fully qualified nutritionist, here are some tips to help you on your way.
+There are different ways to wean baby, at present the general consensus is to spoon feed with purees, however, it would appear that more and more mothers are choosing to wait for cues from baby before starting to wean with baby led weaning (BLW) becoming more popular than ever.
+The benefits for this style of weaning your baby speak for themselves which include promoting good eating habits along with developing the skill of dexterity.
+As a fully qualified nutritionist, here are some tips to help you on your way with the art of weaning your baby.

 The History of Baby Weaning